matthiaszimmermann/golem-python/src/sdk/README.md

 ## Query DSL

 The Query DSL covers a subset of the SQL WHERE clause exclusing joins and groupings.
+Goal: valid Golem DB queries are valid SQL WHERE clauses.

+LIKE vs Glob: Favour LIKE as Glob is SQLite specific and not SQL standard.
+Likely reduces migration costs should we want to move to some other SQL database engine at a later state.

 ### Query Examples